 Of course, you can strategically place boxes and low tables to help them reach the high places they love to frequent.
 There are a variety of purpose-built pet steps.

 I’ve chosen this particular set because they come in a variety of colors and fabrics and a choice of two or three steps.
-Click this link to see the different colors and current prices.
+This link shows the different colors and current prices.

 They are light-weight and durable so can be easily moved wherever they are required.